SabinGhost19/C-projects/README.md

 #Projects
-Personal projects: python game in PyCharm
+Personal projects in C++ and Python